No. Don’t do it. I beg of you, please don’t ask!

 I am certain that every doctor inevitably gets solicited for free medical advice by their friends and acquaintances just as every attorney is eventually asked for pro bono legal services.
-If your friends and neighbors happen to ask you to “take a quick look” look at their computers as often as mine do, here is a perfect T-shirt for you to wear.
+If your friends and neighbors happen to ask you to “take a quick look” look at their computers as often as mine do, I once saw a perfect T-shirt that said "No, I will not fix your computer."

 While visiting my chiropractor for a routine adjustment several months ago, he asked me “Hey, our server has been running slow, do you mind taking a look at it sometime?”
 Well, he has always been a nice guy to me.
 On top of that, his last experience of having a so-called technical specialist work on his office server involved someone dispatched from a big-box computer retailer, so…..well, as legendary radio commentator Paul Harvey would say, now you know the rest of the story.
 I felt sort of sorry for him — how could I possibly refuse his request and still have a clear conscience?